mikemhenry/userdocs/README.md

 ## Contributing

-Everybody is invited to contribute to the doucmentation.
+Everybody is invited to contribute to the documentation.
 If you find that certain topics are not sufficiently covered or difficult to understand, you can fork this repository, fix the respective part and then send us a pull request.
 Even for such small things like typos!
 Yes, really, we appreciate your effort!